yehudarazak/OSINT-FINDER/README.md

 - **Automation & Output Customization** (Planned)
   Chain multiple tasks and export results in various formats (text, JSON, CSV).

+  ## Contributing

+We welcome contributions to make this project better!
+If you want to help improve **OSINT-FINDER**, follow the guidelines below:

+- **Code Style:** Please follow Python’s PEP 8 coding style guide for clean and readable code.
+- **Testing:** If possible, include tests for any new features or bug fixes you implement.
+- **Documentation:** Ensure that any new features or changes are well-documented in the README, and provide clear instructions for use.
+- **Respectful Communication:** Please keep discussions and comments respectful and constructive.

 ## Installation

 ### Prerequisites